cimbul/hasklog/doc/Manual.rst

 Reference
 =========

-The following built-in commands are available for you to use in HProlog:
+The following built-in commands are available for you to use in Hasklog:

 `consult(+Filename)`
    Read the Prolog source file *“<Filename>.pl"* into the current